sghost13/sg-shell/README.md

  - Leaning towards private arch repo, this will remained in dissarray until i decide on more things.

  - See ./shell/* subfolders in this repo for better README's.

+ - Some of this stuff are personal forks of other projects(simple scripts) that i customized for my own use.
+ - I will add attributions shortly!